 Harve Bennett wrote the beginning and the ending of the script while Nicholas Meyer wrote the middle scenes which take place in San Francisco.
 Steve Meerson and Peter Krikes wrote the original screenplay, and while most of their ideas were deleted, they still receive credit.

-Some questions from the test Spock takes on Vulcan at the beginning of the movie: Q Who said, "logic is the cement of our civilization with which we ascend from chaos using reason as our guide". :A T'plana Hath.
-Q what os the molecular formula of sulfite crystals.
-Q What significant contribution to bioengineering was made in Lucarian Outpost on Klendth.
-A The universal atmospheric element compensator.
+Some questions from the test Spock takes on Vulcan at the beginning of the movie: Q: Who said, "logic is the cement of our civilization with which we ascend from chaos using reason as our guide".
+A: T'plana Hath.
+Q: What is the molecular formula of sulfite crystals.
+Q: What significant contribution to bioengineering was made in Lucarian Outpost on Klendth.
+A: The universal atmospheric element compensator.
 Q: Adjust the sinewave of this magnetic envelope so that antineutrons can pass through it but antigravitons cannot.
 Q: What is the electronic configuration of gadolinium.